Bowers & Wilkins Px7 S2 Noise-Canceling Wireless Headphones

 The Bose Noise Canceling 700 headphones ($379 retail – buy at Crutchfield) have a fantastic industrial design, and the “gray” version (it looked white to me) stayed clean even when dumped in someone’s travel bag.
 Bose gets a major beating from the older audiophile community, and the company earned its bad reputation for a lot of reasons.
 But in 2022, the Bose’s noise cancelation is up there with the best, including higher-end Sony headphones and these Bowers & Wilkins Px7 S2.

-Bowers & Wilkins also now has their higher end audiophile Px8 headphones which at $699 (buy at Crutchfield) are even more slick looking and don’t have as many issues in the bass.
+Bowers & Wilkins Px8 headphones which are $699 (buy at Crutchfield) are even more slick looking and don’t have as many issues in the bass.
 These headphones get a lot of love from others because of their absolutely gorgeous industrial design.
 The James Bond of McLaren models have a bit of kitsch factor too if you are so inclined.

 There are also good competitors from Sony, B&O, and Denon.
 I could keep going.
 We will review them all over time, as this category is a favorite of mine.
 Stay tuned.